vjvardhan/finzly-api-developerportal/developer-portal/customer-api.md

 __Add Client (of Fintech)__

+__HTTP Method: POST__

 __Description__ - Using this API, the user can add a CRM entity to FinzlyOS.
 This API allows them to create customer types such as Customer, Corporate, Downstream partner (FinTech), Third Party Customer (Customer of a FinTech), and Financial Institutions.

-__HTTP Method: POST__

-**<span>Customer API </span>**
-**<span>Search Customer</span>**
+## **Customer API**
+### **Search Customer**

 [GET /v2/customers](https://finzlyconnect-api-developer-portal.redoc.ly/openapi/reference/operation/searchCustomersV2/)

 __HTTP Method: GET__

-__Description__ - A GET request containing a series of parameters and objects to the GET /v2/customers endpoint is required to search for customers.
+__Description__ - A GET request containing a series of parameters and objects to the **GET /v2/customers** endpoint is required to search for customers.
 Sending a GET request to the Search Customers Endpoint will allow users to search for customers using parameters such as legal name, short name, etc. All parameters and objects are specified below:

 __Request Parameters__